gleannyc/documentation/docs/docs/data-ops/config-schema/Saved-View.md

 with an array of the shape `[offset, unit]`.
 For example, a relative date of 1 year before now would look like `[-1, 'year']`.

-Glean now also supports filtering by numeric metrics in table visualizations.
+Glean also supports filtering by numeric metrics in table visualizations.
 When using metric filters ensure that `chartType` is set to `table`, `columnId` points to a metric column, and filter values are numbers.
 Metric filters cannot be applied to calculated metrics.